CloudLabs-MOC/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Configuring_Pipelines_as_Code_with_YAML.md

 1. This allows the Deploy Stage to kick off and successfully deploying the Azure Web App source code.

     > **Note:** While this example only used the approvals, know the other checks such as Azure Monitor, REST API, etc... can be used in a similar way

-### Exercise 3: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisioned in this lab to eliminate unexpected charges.

->**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

 ## Review